SiddharthJoshi1/SiddharthJoshi1/README.md

 - 👀 I’m interested in learning new technologies and developing my skillset
 - 🌱 I’m currently learning ML and AI 🤖 along with a bit of advanced react ⚛️
 - 💞️ I have a passion for mobile development of all kinds 📱
-- 📫 How to reach me ➡️ siddharthjoshi1@hotmail.com

 <!---
 SiddharthJoshi1/SiddharthJoshi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.